-The Administrative Resources Section provides support activities required by OCP, and was involved in the following activities:
+The Administrative Resources Section provides support activities required by OCP and was involved in the following activities:

-a.
-Managed the oil transfer fees and Oil Transfer Licenses resulting in 277 active licenses at the end of FY18.
+- a.
+Managed the oil transfer fees and Oil Transfer Licenses resulting in 289 active licenses at the end of FY19. - b.
+Coordinated invoice/receipt/refund activities for the OCP, including discharge permit fees, transfer fees, penalties, and cost recovery.

-- b.
-Coordinated invoicing activities for the OCP, including transfer fees, penalties, and cost recovery. - c.
+- c.
 Provided data processing support for monitoring and tracking of closed cases, requisitions, record retention schedules, personnel, vehicles, and daily activities. - d.
-Conducted 355 audits of Oil Transfer License holders to ensure those license holders were paying appropriate oil transfer fees to the state. - e.
-Implemented, coordinated, and provided testing and renewal certification of UST Technicians, Removers, and Third Party Inspectors.
-A total of 213 certifications were issued in FY18, resulting in a total of 419 active certifications at the end of the fiscal year. - f.
-Assisted in the response to 4,364 Public Information Act searches for information on oil pollution activities.
+Conducted 221 audits of Oil Transfer License holders to ensure those license holders were paying appropriate oil transfer fees to the state.
+Of the total audits completed: (a) 124 were compliant at the time of audit; (b) six had minor issues that received a notice, but no response was required; and (c) 91 received a notice that required a response.
+Two Notices of Non-Compliance were issued; no Notices of Violation or Complaint and Orders were issued for FY19. - e.
+Implemented, coordinated, and provided testing and renewal certification of UST Technicians, Removers, and Third-Party Inspectors.
+A total of 179 certifications were issued in FY19, resulting in a total of 392 active certifications at the end of FY19. - f.
+Assisted in the response to 4,078 Public Information Act searches for consultants, realtors, lawyers, and individuals for information on oil pollution activities.